+We can also compare the estimates of the dust and stellar masses for the SMGs.
+For our full SMG sample we derive a median dust to stellar mass ratio of $M_{\rm d}/M_\ast$\,$=$\,(5.4$\pm$0.2)$\times$10$^{-3}$ with a 16--84$^{\rm th}$ range of 0.0028--0.0131 and little change with redshift, while for the GAMA ULIRGs we estimate $M_{\rm d}/M_\ast$\,$=$\,(11$\pm$2)$\times$10$^{-3}$.
+At the upper end of our observed range these values are above the expected yields for dust from SNe and AGB stars \citep{2017calura} unless the IMF is biased to high-mass stars \citep{2005baugh,2018zhang} or that much of the dust grain growth in these systems occurs in the ISM \citep{2009draine,2020burgarella}, which might be a result of the high ISM densities found in the SMGs \citep{2011swinbank,2017simpson,2018zhukovska}.

+We also derive the gas fraction, the ratio of the molecular gas mass to the total baryonic mass of the galaxy:

+and show its variation with redshift in Fig.~\ref{fig:FIRpars_z}d.
+We derive a median gas mass fraction of $f_{\rm gas}$\,$=$\,0.41$\pm$0.02 with a 68$^{\rm th}$ percentile range of $f_{\rm gas}$\,$=$\,0.24--0.72, comparable to the median gas fraction of $f_{\rm gas}=$\,0.38$\pm$0.03 for the local ULIRGs from the GAMA survey estimated in an identical manner.
+We see modest evolution of $f_{\rm gas}$ with redshift, with a gradient of $df_{\rm gas}/dz$\,$=$\,0.06$\pm$0.02.
+For comparison we overlay the ASPECS blind CO-selected sample from \cite{2019aravena} and the CO-detected ``main sequence'' galaxies from the PHIBSS compilation of star-forming galaxies by \cite{2018tacconi}.
+Gas fraction of SMGs and ``main sequence'' galaxies at z$\gtrsim$2 appears to be similar.

-We stress that all of these estimates of reddening are an angle averaged dust attenuation, which is measured in classical definition -- comparing the intrinsic and obscured $V$-band magnitudes.
-Thus, they are much lower when compared to an analysis of the inferred reddening to the source of far-infrared emission averaged along the line-of-sight.
+Finally, we estimate the dust obscuration to the source of far-infrared emission averaged along the line-of-sight.